 She's paying for phony Russian information for the general election.

-And that's used as a foundation to get a Pfizer warrant against an opposition candidate and an incoming president.
+And that's used as a foundation to get a FISA warrant against an opposition candidate and an incoming president.

 There's much more to come.

-tick tock He never stops working for the good of the country.
+Tick tock, tick tock, never stops working for the good of a country.

-Sean Hannity with behind the scenes information on today's breaking news.
+Sean Annity with behind-the-scenes information on today's breaking news.

 Hannity is on right now.